Ironikus/wp-webhooks/readme.txt

 == Changelog ==

+= 3.2.0: June 23, 2020 =
+* Feature: New webhook action create_term to create taxonomy terms
+* Feature: Add "Gravity Form" integration
+* Feature: Add "WP Reset" integration to core
+* Feature: Add "Manage Plugins" integration to core
+* Feature: Add "Email integration" integration to core
+* Feature: Add "Woocommerce" integration to core
+* Feature: Add "Comments" integration to core
+* Feature: Add "Manage Taxonomy Terms" integration to core
+* Feature: Add "Remote File Control" integration to core
+* Feature: Add "Manage Media Files" integration to core
+* Feature: Add "Easy Ditigal Downloads" integration to core
+* Feature: Switch triggers and actions to an integration-based setup
+* Feature: Allow integration-based grouping for actions and triggers
+* Feature: Add beautified namings to webhook actions
+* Feature: Setting to toggle WP Webhooks between a sub menu item or a menu item in the main admin menu
+* Tweak: Show the status of a webhook trigger or action next to the table item (green/red dot)
+* Tweak: Display JSON constructs for webhook triggers instead of array notations
+* Tweak: Add support for post trigger delay to wpwhh_shortcode trigger
+* Tweak: Allow pretty-printing for Receive Data responses
+* Tweak: Sort triggers and actions by name
+* Tweak: Optimize performance for authentication feature (duplicated "if exists" statement)
+* Tweak: Optimize performance of settings tab
+* Tweak: Optimize performance of authentication feature
+* Fix: If a custom URL port is used, the get_current_url() helper function returned the URL without the port
+* Dev: Support centralized support for post-delayed triggers
+* Dev: Make callback argument for triggers optional to support the integration based notation
+* Dev: Make post delay filter wpwhpro/post_delay/post_delay_triggers more accessible - we added the webhook_group name and the webhook object
+* Dev: New, public function WPWHPRO()->auth->maybe_setup_authentication_table()
+* Dev: New helper function WPWHPRO()->helpers->get_folders( $path ) to retrieve a list of folders from a given path
+* Dev: New helper function WPWHPRO()->helpers->get_files( $path, $ignore = array() ) to retrieve a list of files from a given path
+* Dev: New action wpwhpro/integrations/callbacks_registered which fires after all integration callbacks have been registered

 = 3.1.0: May 01, 2020 =
 * Feature: Allow the "Send Data on Post Update" to only trigger on specific post statuses